JetBrains/intellij-sdk-docs/tutorials/custom_language_support/structure_view_factory.md

 title: 14.
 Structure View Factory
 ---

-The [structure view](/reference_guide/custom_language_support/structure_view.md) in the IntelliJ Platform-based IDE can be customized for a specific file type, including Simple language.
+The [structure view](/reference_guide/custom_language_support/structure_view.md) in the IntelliJ Platform-based IDE can be customized for a specific file type, including Simple Language.
 Creating a structure view factory allows showing the structure of any file in a **Structure** tool window for easy navigation between items.

 * bullet list